tngo0508/tngo0508.github.io/_posts/2024-1-16-angular-learning-part2.md

 And after I saved the changes, I could type and see the data binding happening.

+# What is Typescript?
+- a super set to JavaScript
+- offers more features than vanilla JS like classes, interfaces
+- strong typed

 ![binding](</assets/images/Screenshot 2024-01-16 at 12.15.44 PM.png>)

 # Resources